tliron/go-khutulun/README.md

 [![Latest Release](https://img.shields.io/github/release/tliron/khutulun.svg)](https://github.com/tliron/khutulun/releases/latest)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tliron/khutulun)](https://goreportcard.com/report/github.com/tliron/khutulun)

-A service orchestrator for machine clusters that speaks [TOSCA](https://www.oasis-open.org/committees/tosca/).
+A distributed orchestrator for services that speaks [TOSCA](https://www.oasis-open.org/committees/tosca/).

-Khutulun addresses similar uses as [Kubernetes](https://kubernetes.io/) does and can provide an alternative, more straightforward solution.
+Khutulun addresses similar uses as [Kubernetes](https://kubernetes.io/) does and can provide a more straightforward solution.

 Its primary design goal is that the outcome of orchestration would be no different from what a sysadmin would do themselves.
 If you want to simply install and run a bare process on a machine,